 The vision of The Health Trust is to make Silicon Valley the healthiest region in America— for everyone.

 Our work includes direct services, grant making and policy advocacy.
-It organized under three initiatives: Healthy Eating, Healthy Aging and Healthy Living.
+It is organized under three initiatives: Healthy Eating, Healthy Aging and Healthy Living.
 Our work also includes Destination Home, a public-private partnership galvanizing our community to end chronic homelessness in Santa Clara County.

 The mission of the Healthy Living Initiative is to eliminate disparities in health outcomes that are widely evident in Silicon Valley.
 These disparities are often associated with differences in race, income, age and access to quality early childhood opportunities.
 People who live in the heart of San Jose have an average life expectancy of 79.5 years, compared to 86.7 years for residents of Los Altos, Mountain View and Palo Alto.
 Among racial/ethnic groups in Santa Clara County, Latinos have highest rates of obesity and African-Americans have the highest rates of hypertension.